gem/oq-engine/doc/adv-manual/risk-features.rst

 calculations.
 The performance can be further increased by not using a ``truncation_level``.

-When using applying correlation, a soft cap on the size of the calculations is defined.
+When applying correlation, a soft cap on the size of the calculations is defined.
 This is done and modifiable through the parameter ``cholesky_limit`` which refers to the number of sites multiplied by the number of intensity measure types used in the vulnerability model.
 Raising that limit is at your own peril, as you